boolean-uk/scrabble-challenge/src/pseudocode.md

 step 6: Checks if character matches any in the letter values object, if not returns 0

-step 7: If a match is fund return the value pair for that character
+step 7: If a match is found return the value from the object key value pair for that character

-step 8: add all letter values to total word score variable
+step 8: add all letter values to total word score variable during the loop

 step 9: return final total value score